 Prior to joining GSK, he was a clinical academic, Professor of Medicine and led the Division of Medicine at UCL.
 He has over 20 years’ experience of basic and clinical research, and was a consultant physician in the NHS.
 His research spanned from work on medicinal chemistry and structural biology, through to cellular work, studies in humans and use of large electronic health record databases.

 He was elected to the Academy of Medical Sciences in 1999 and to the Royal Society in 2017.
 He was on the Board of the UK Office for Strategic Co-ordination of Health Research (OSCHR) from 2009 to 2016.
-He is an Honorary Fellow at both UCL and Imperial College London, Glasgow University, University of York and St George’s, University of London.
+He is an Honorary Fellow at UCL and holds honorary degrees from Imperial College London, Glasgow University, University of York and St George’s, University of London.
 He was a non-executive director and board member for UK Biobank and a non-executive board member for Genome Research Limited but stepped down in taking up the GCSA role.

 Follow the Government Chief Scientific Adviser on Twitter